cyber-science/2025/_pages/picom/callworkshops.md

 permalink: /picom/callworkshops/
 ---

-<h3>Call For Workshops and Special Sessions - IEEE PICOM 2022</h3>
+<h3>Call For Workshops and Special Sessions - IEEE PICom 2024</h3>
 <hr/>

-IEEE PICOM 2022 invites one-day or half day Workshops and Special Sessions (SS) to enrich and broaden the research focus of the main conference.
+IEEE PICom 2024 invites one-day or half day Workshops and Special Sessions (SS) to enrich and broaden the research focus of the main conference.
 More specifically, workshops and/or special session proposals on challenging and emerging areas related to the conference topics are especially sought.
 The purpose is to provide opportunities for focused discussions on selected topics that will not be fully explored during the main event, as well as to encourage